agstub/conduit-wave-benchmark/README.md

 This runs the code with the default options.
 Read below for a summary of model options.

-A png called 'verify_fig' is saved in the *results* directory upon completion, showing the relative wave speed and shape errors over time.
+A png called 'verify_fig' is saved in the *results* directory upon completion.
+This shows the relative wave speed and shape errors over time, along with the initial and final (true vs. computed) wave profiles.

 # Output
 Model output is saved in a *results* directory.
 This includes: